Pylons/pyramid/docs/glossary.rst

      Pyramid application.

    Not Found view
-      An :term:`exception view` invoked by :app:`Pyramid` when the developer explicitly raises a ``pyramid.httpexceptions.HTTPNotFound``
+      An :term:`exception view` invoked by :app:`Pyramid` when the developer explicitly raises a :class:`pyramid.httpexceptions.HTTPNotFound`
-      exception from within :term:`view` code or :term:`root factory` code, or when the current request doesn't match any :term:`view configuration`.  :app:`Pyramid` provides a default
-      implementation of a not found view; it can be overridden.
+      exception from within :term:`view` code or :term:`root factory` code, or when the current request doesn't match any :term:`view configuration`.  :app:`Pyramid` provides a default implementation of a not found view; it can be overridden.
 See :ref:`changing_the_notfound_view`.

    Forbidden view
-      An :term:`exception view` invoked by :app:`Pyramid` when the developer explicitly raises a
+      An :term:`exception view` invoked by :app:`Pyramid` when the developer explicitly raises a :class:`pyramid.httpexceptions.HTTPForbidden`
-      ``pyramid.httpexceptions.HTTPForbidden`` exception from within
-      :term:`view` code or :term:`root factory` code, or when the :term:`view configuration` and :term:`authorization policy`
-      found for a request disallows a particular view invocation.
+      exception from within :term:`view` code or :term:`root factory` code, or when the :term:`view configuration` and :term:`authorization policy` found for a request disallows a particular view invocation.
-      :app:`Pyramid` provides a default implementation of a forbidden view; it can be overridden.
+      :app:`Pyramid` provides a default implementation of a forbidden view;
+      it can be overridden.
 See :ref:`changing_the_forbidden_view`.

    Exception view
       An exception view is a :term:`view callable` which may be